Skip to content

 6. Cycle Testing Standards: What “Durable” Actually Means

 Many better mechanisms are tested in the tens of thousands of cycles (often around ~25,000) to simulate years of daily use.
-When you want a defensible benchmark for seating durability, look for references aligned with ANSI/BIFMA X5.4—a widely cited standard for lounge/public seating performance.
-Even if a specific residential model isn’t certified, knowing the standard helps you evaluate the language brands use.
+A common benchmark family is ANSI/BIFMA seating tests (e.g., lounge/public seating).
+Even when residential products aren’t certified, the test concepts—cycle counts, racking, joint fatigue—help you evaluate durability language.

 Weight Rating Interpretation: Static vs Dynamic Stress